 In 3Di we can use several raster input types.
 3Di uses raster-files stored in the Geo-Tiff format.
-It knows which raster-files to use through a relative reference in the v2_global_settings table in the spatialite.
+3Di knows which raster-files to use through a relative path-reference in the v2_global_settings table in the spatialite.

-For the Digital Elevation Model (DEM) satellite or LIDAR based information is often used.
-When working with crude SRTM-data for instance, it is important to derive the genuine surface level and remove any artifacts.
+For the Digital Elevation Model (DEM) satellite or LIDAR-based information is often used.
+When working with crude SRTM-data for instance, it is important to derive the genuine surface level and remove any artefacts.
 Also, adding bathymetry information to your raster could be useful, since the satellite and LIDAR techniques are unable to see under water.

 How you derive your raster information is entirely up to you.
-For 3Di you must make sure your raster-files eventually meet the following requirements:
+3Di rasters have to meet the following requirements:

 Format GEO TIFF (.tif)